 There are a handful of fifth-freedom routes by TAP Air Portugal, Brussels Airlines, or Turkish Airlines that you could book using Aeroplan short-haul awards, but these are the exception rather than the norm.

-If you’re headed to this part of the world, there are a few Oneworld sweet spots worth paying attention to instead, such as 75,000 American Airlines AAdvantage miles or 95,000 Avios for Qatar Airways Qsuites via Doha.
+If you’re headed to this part of the world, there are a few oneworld sweet spots worth paying attention to instead, such as 75,000 American Airlines AAdvantage miles or 95,000 Avios for Qatar Airways Qsuites via Doha.

-Therefore, you should be able to find good value in your hotel loyalty points wherever you go, whether that’s in one of the national capitals or on the doorstep of a desert safari – although you should still expect to pay top dollar for Africa’s “true” luxury safari experiences.
+Therefore, you should be able to find good value in your hotel loyalty points wherever you go, whether that’s in one of the national capitals or on the doorstep of a desert safari – although you should still expect to pay top dollar for most of Africa’s “true” luxury safari experiences.

 That brings us to a final consideration: the travel costs other than your flight and hotel tend to be pretty significant in Africa, too.